the-house-of-wisdom/house-of-wisdom/README.md

 ---

-*House of Wisdom is committed to pushing the boundaries of digital education through innovative AI technologies.
+*House Of Wisdom is committed to pushing the boundaries of digital education through innovative AI technologies.
 We thank all contributors and users for their continuous support and feedback!*